it-at-m/stadtbezirksbudget/docs/src/architecture/adr/02-no-column-annotation.md

 ## Decision

 Hibernate's `@Column` annotation is only used when strictly necessary, such as when the property name and the table column name differ.
-In general, property and column names should always match.
+In general, property and column names always match.

 Additional column definitions are managed via Flyway, not Hibernate, to ensure consistent database schema versioning.